ubong-s/react-devjobs-webapp/README.md

 -  Be able to filter jobs on the index page by title, location, and whether a job is for a full-time position
 -  Be able to click a job from the index page so that they can read more information and apply for the job
 -  **Bonus**: Have the correct color scheme chosen for them based on their computer preferences. _Hint_: Research `prefers-color-scheme` in CSS.

+## Improvements that can be made

+-  Unit Testing
+-  Work on the **Bonus** todo.
+Implement `prefers-color-scheme`
+-  Refactor code, remove duplicate code especially in stylind